DBCG/crmi-ig/input/pages/artifact-repository-service.md

 > NOTE: These are conceptual actions that can be performed in a variety of ways.
 The purpose of the capability statements is to describe how these actions are actually performed in an API, as either a FHIR RESTful _interaction_ (create, read, update, delete), or FHIR _operation_ (e.g. $package).

 For operations that update an artifact, clients and servers **SHALL** ensure that child artifacts are updated consistently whenever any parent artifacts are updated, since child artifacts do not have a lifecycle of their own.

+The publication status of child artifacts **SHALL** be consistent with the publication status of the parent, since child artifacts do not have a lifecycle of their own.

+In general, child artifacts should not be operated on independently; updates to child artifacts should be done as part of an update to a parent artifact.

 When an operation impacts multiple artifacts, a transaction **SHOULD** be used to perform the operation, and a transaction-response bundle **SHOULD** be used to communicate the impact of the changes.

 ### Shareable Artifact Repository